jeromeetienne/threex/src/threex.objectcoord/README.md

 Suppose you got a 3d object on your scene.
 And you want the css position matching the position of this object.
+Thus you can have any dom element following your 3d object in the webgl.
 This function does excatly this for you :)

 Let's see how to use it.
 First let's create the dom element.